Big Mac: Sauce

-Big Mac Sauce is delivered to McDonald's restaurants in sealed canisters designed by Sealright, from which it is meant to be directly dispensed using a calibrated "sauce gun" that dispenses a specified amount of the sauce for each pull of the trigger.
+In the past, Big Mac Sauce was delivered to McDonald's restaurants in sealed canisters designed by Sealright, from which it was directly dispensed using a calibrated "sauce gun" that would dispense a specified amount of the sauce for each pull of the trigger.
+In 2023, McDonald's introduced a new "next gen" sauce dispenser that uses soft bags of sauce and a plunger to compress the bag with a ratchet system.
+The new sauce dispenser is also used for McChicken Sauce and Tartare Sauce.

-In 2012, McDonald's executive chef Dan Coudreaut released a YouTube video revealing the recipe of the sauce.
+In 2012 McDonald's executive chef Dan Coudreaut released a YouTube video revealing the recipe of the sauce.
 It consists of store-bought mayonnaise, sweet pickle relish and yellow mustard whisked together with vinegar, garlic powder, onion powder and paprika.

-In 2018, McDonald's revamped the sauce by removing potassium sorbate, sodium benzoate, and calcium disodium EDTA.
+In 2018 McDonald's revamped the sauce by removing potassium sorbate, sodium benzoate, and calcium disodium EDTA.

 The sauce is occasionally available for purchase on its own for a limited time.
 The first time was in 2015.
 A 25 ml tube was available for purchase but only in restaurants in Australia.
-The last time it was available was in 2020.
+It was available again in 2020.
 A 50 ml pot was available for purchase but only in restaurants in the UK and Ireland.
+In 2023 and early 2024 it was available in Hungary.
+McDonald's Australia offers a "portion cup" of Big Mac Sauce as part of its regular menu.